Serica eberti

 Serica eberti is a species of beetle of the family Scarabaeidae.
 It is found from the Kumaon Himalaya to eastern-central Nepal and in Bhutan.
 It is absent from eastern Nepal and the Sikkim/Darjeeling area.

+Description

+Adults reach a length of about 6.2-7.5 mm.
+They have a dark brown, elongate body.
+The ventral surface and the legs are reddish-brown, while the antennae are yellowish.
+The upper surface is mostly dull, except for the shiny head.